pyta-uoft/website/index.md

 ### E1102: not-callable {#E1102}

-We expect you call an object only if it has been inferred to a callable object.
+We expect you to call an object only if it has been inferred to a callable object.
 In the following example, x is a variable with value 10.
 We should not call x() because it is not callable.